 Ground Transport

 When LifeFlight aircraft cannot fly because of weather or maintenance needs, our crews must get to the patient by ground.
-This is the case with 26% of LifeFlight missions currently, and for a variety of reasons that number is expected to increase in the years ahead.

 For years, LifeFlight partnered with municipal and private ambulance services to provide ground response: LifeFlight medical teams traveled with a patient in a partner agency’s ambulance.
 In Fall 2023, LifeFlight launched its Critical Care Ground Transport Program with its own ground ambulances, allowing LifeFlight crews to respond to calls for help more quickly, and keeping partner agency’s ambulances in service to continue serving their local community.